updated September 16, 2020

 When I moved here to Peru I came with an international drivers license (IDL) in hand.
 I also found out very quickly the Peruvian National Police either refuse to respect an IDL granted by another country, or they have no idea what it is.

 You can’t use the IDL as a form of identification.
 Moreover the police won’t ask for it.
-Only being allowed in the country a maximum of 183 days means, the IDL won’t be valid after that time period anyways.
+Only being allowed in the country a maximum of 183 days means, even though the IDL is “valid” for one year, the IDL won’t be valid in Peru after 183 days (remember you can’t be in Peru as a tourist over 183 days).
+No matter what, if you plan to stay over 183 day’s you should plan on getting a Peruvian driver’s license.

 Staying Over 183 Days And Driving